tendermint/spec/spec/reactors/pex/pex.md

 There are various cases where we decide a peer has misbehaved and we disconnect from them.
 When this happens, the peer is removed from the address book and black listed for some amount of time.
 We call this "Disconnect and Mark".
-Note that the bad behaviour may be detected outside the PEX reactor itself (for instance, in the mconnection, or another reactor), but it must be communicated to the PEX reactor so it can remove and mark the peer.
+Note that the bad behavior may be detected outside the PEX reactor itself (for instance, in the mconnection, or another reactor), but it must be communicated to the PEX reactor so it can remove and mark the peer.